fisher-alice/johnny-five-wiki/Expander.md

 - To add "Servo Write" (60Hz PWM) capabilities to your Raspberry Pi or pcDuino project, use either:
   - `PCA9685`
   - `GROVEPI`
+- To add "Ping Read" capabilities (`Proximity` instances for HCSR04, Ultrasonic Ping, Parallax Ping, etc.) to your Raspberry Pi project, use:
+  - `GROVEPI`

 Supported Expanders: